Community College Housing

 Can you really have an authentic college experience while living off-campus?
 This article explores the pros and cons of campus housing for community college students.

 Many people who enter college become preoccupied with having an authentic college experience.
-They imagine late nights spent poring over textbooks, engaging classroom discussions, and even wild parties on the weekend.
-But the truth of the matter is that there is no one true college experience.
+They imagine late nights spent poring over textbooks, engaging in classroom discussions, and even wild parties on the weekend.
+But the truth is that there is no one true college experience.
 Each college and each student is unique.
-But there are certain things about going to college that can enhance or detract from your experience.
+However, certain things about college can enhance or detract from your experience.
 One of them is on-campus housing.

-When you look at the price of a four-year school versus a two-year school – especially a community college – the difference is staggering.
-But what you may not realize is that much of that price difference isn’t related to tuition or education fees at all – it is for housing.
+The price differential between a four-year school versus a two-year school is staggering.
+But you may not realize that much of that price difference isn’t related to tuition or education fees.
+It is for housing.
 For many colleges, room and board is just as expensive (or more so) than tuition costs and fees.
 Going to a community college can save you a lot of money, but do you have to forgo the opportunity to live in on-campus housing?
 Maybe not.

 How Many Community Colleges Offer Housing?

-According to a recent poll conducted by the American Association of Community Colleges, about 25% of community colleges in the United States offer their students on-campus housing.
-This number has risen dramatically since 2000 and it continues to rise.
-Among the latest community colleges to open on-campus residence halls for students are Jefferson Community College in
+According to a recent American Association of Community Colleges poll, about 25% of community colleges in the United States offer their students on-campus housing.
+This number has risen dramatically since 2000, and it continues to rise.
+Among the latest community colleges to open on-campus residence halls for students are Jefferson Community College in New York, Rose State College in Oklahoma, and Northampton Community College in Pennsylvania, to name a few.

 . . .read more